18kimn/yale-detour/README.md

    npm start
    ```

-* Deploy to `ycriticalhistory.org`: Netlify will automatically detect and deploy any changes to the `main` branch.
+* Deploy to `yale-detour.org`: Netlify will automatically detect and deploy any changes to the `main` branch.
 If you'd like to push to your own site, read more about [Netlify build configurations](https://docs.netlify.com/configure-builds/get-started/#basic-build-settings).

 * The map is styled using a public Mapbox style maintained by the project owners.
-You can use it `mapbox://styles/collinbentley1/ckd3kwqqw060a1iqgtjne8xs3` or you can create and use your own custom style by updating `Map.js`.
+You can use it by inserting `mapbox://styles/nathanckim18/ckjtewzfv0a1619ob3opmk6c2` into the `style` field of your own Mapbox project, or you can create and use your own custom style by updating `Map.js`.
 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/collinbentley1/critical-history/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/18kimn/yale-detour/issues) for a list of proposed features (and known issues).
 There are many opportunities for current students to improve the project or adapt it for other purposes.